aamnah/notes/hugo/20240627223133-hugo-add-author-profiles-to-blog-posts.md

 uuid: 20240627223133
 slug: hugo-add-author-profiles-to-blog-posts
 draft: false
-description:
+description: How to show Author details with every Hugo blog post
+summary: How to show Author details with every Hugo blog post
 tags:
+- hugo
 ---

 There are multiple ways you can add authors.
 The following is a single author per post scenario where the author details are saved in `hugo.toml`.
-Alternate way of doing that would be with [taxonomies]()
+(Alternate way of doing that would be with [taxonomies]().
+The benefit of setting it up with taxonomies is that you would be able to show a page that lists all posts by that author.)

 Here is how the config would look like in `hugo.toml`
 ```toml